Juelin-Liu/MaximalClique/README.md

 # CliqueX
-A new algorithm for clique finding in dense graphs.
+A much faster algorithm for clique finding in dense graphs.

 ### Project Structure
 - `src` directory contains the source code.
 Many thanks to Shuo Han, Lei Zou, and Jeffrey Xu Yu, who provided the [baseline](https://github.com/pkumod/GraphSetIntersection) for comparison.
 - `data` contains the scripts for downloading data.